A Churnin’ Urn o’ Burnin’ FUNK!

-Father Ax had no interest in, patience for, or mercy upon wiseass churnin’ urn o’ burnin’ funk T‑shirts, and even less for the student wearing it.
+Father Ax had no interest in, patience for, or mercy upon any wiseass churnin’ urn o’ burnin’ funk T‑shirt, and even less for the student wearing it.

 The next morning, everyone was whispering about poor Brian.
 No one knew what transpired in Father Ax’s office; Brian wasn’t talking about it and everyone else was afraid to ask, although we did notice Brian wincing whenever he sat down, so we assumed Brian had had a talk with the Board of Education.